rschenck/VariantFilter/README.md

   -i INDIR              Input directory of vcf files with .passed.vcf
                         extension, in the case of Strelka2 it expects the directory containing all information.
+Default: ./ --concensus           Whether to get a concensus call or not.
+If flag is present the assumed file to keep is the MuTect2 calls.
+                        Default=False
+  --inDirConcensus INDIRCONCENSUS
+                        Directory to look for calls made from secondary caller (supports Strelka2 only).
+Must be present if --concensus is True.
-Default: ./ -c CALLER             Callers to be used, 1) MuTect2 2) Strelka2 3) Octopus
+  -c CALLER             Callers to be used, 1) MuTect2 2) Strelka2 3) Octopus
                         4) Shearwater ML; Default: 1) MuTect2
   -ievs                 Whether to ignore the LowEVS filter on Strelka2